Apple MacBook

 # You may now continue with the OS X installation process.
 If the drive doesn’t show up as an available volume to install the OS onto, restarting the computer should fix the problem.

-Clone your existing hard drive
+your existing hard drive

 If you’re happy with your existing operating system installation and simply are upgrading your hard drive capacity, you can clone your existing hard drive to your new drive.